rackerlabs/technical-blog/_posts/2020-01-27-six-best-practices-for-managing-and-cleaning-salesforce-data.md

 ![]({% asset_path 2020-01-27-six-best-practices-for-managing-and-cleaning-salesforce-data/Picture1.png %})

-Rackspace has helped many clients implement and customize Salesforce, giving us a unique view on best practices, and common mistakes, when migrating, cleaning, and maintaining your business data.
+Rackspace has helped many clients implement and customize Salesforce, giving us a unique view on best practices and common mistakes, when migrating, cleaning, and maintaining your business data.

-Mismanagement of data can slow down your team, confuse your clients, and could ultimately get you in a lot of trouble&mdash;especially with new emerging legislation like GDPR.
+Mismanagement of data can slow down your team, confuse your clients, and could ultimately get you in a lot of trouble&mdash;especially with new emerging legislation like General Data Protection Regulation (GDPR).
 Read on to learn how to manage your data better and reap the rewards of effective data organization.

 ### When moving houses or migrating data, take only what you need